HelloJon29/jonathan_kim_case_study/README.md

 ## Technical Challenges
  - Thymeleaf not displaying authentication correctly
  - Model relationships and displaying those to the front end
- - Implement a search function on vault page
+ -
 ## Lessons Learned
+ - Use online resources effectively and ask for help when stuck
+ - How to connect the front end to backend then database
+ - How to read errors
+ - how to debug effectively
 ## Future Improvements
+ - Implement a search function on vault page
+ - Have list of monsters for each location
+ - Have list of features to be selected and saved with a monster